davepinch/pinchy.cc/collections/_camera-roll/2016-09-04-sunny-reflection-of-two-passing-women.md

 related:
   - Sunny reflection of a man with a backpack
   - Sunny reflection of a woman in pink
+  - Sunny reflection of a woman in sandals
   - Sunny reflection of downtown Seattle
 tags:
   - Women